mia-platform/documentation/docs/release_notes/platform_5.6.2_releasenotes.md

 **Fixed**

 * *CMS*
-  Now it is possible to **export all the records** from CMS without any limitation of number.
+  If you have configured 'cmsmenu' CRUD, the menu items will be shown in CMS since 'groups' property will be automatically added.
+In other words, **crud-service does not go in error**.

 * *CMS*
-  **CRUD-Service does not go in error** if the new property 'groups' of the CRUD 'cmsmenu' does not exist while you are editing a 'cmsmenu' filter based on groups.
-  If you have configured 'cmsmenu' CRUD, the menu items will not be shown in CMS unless you manually add 'groups' property.
-The bug will be fixed in v5.6.2.
+  Now the 'export' functionality allows you to **download all the records**: there is no limitation to the number of records to download.
+Moreover, cms-site has been updated to version 9.8.1 and cms-backend to version 3.0.0.

 * *CMS*
-  **Logout from CMS is enabled** and returns a feedback in case of error.
+  **Logout from CMS is fixed** and returns a feedback in case of error.
+Moreover, v1-adapter has been updated to version 2.4.0.

 **How to update your DevOps Console?**